 “That doesn't sound good.” said Eva.

-“It doesn’t.” said Rachel, as she lifted her cup of tea.
+“It does not.” said Rachel, as she lifted her cup of tea.
 “It really

-Rachel went to her computer, and started working on it.
+Rachel went to her computer, and started to work on it.
 She had a

 picture she had to finish in Illustrator, but at the same time also